-GUADALUPE COUNTY GCD RULES Effective December 11, 2019 Page 57 of 61 of these Rules is subject to all past due fees and civil penalties along with all fees and penalties occurring as a result of any violations that ensue after the District provides written notice of a violation.
+c.
+The District shall collect all past due fees and civil penalties accrued that the District is entitled to collect under the Rules.
+Any person in violation of these Rules is subject to all past due fees and civil penalties along with all fees and penalties occurring as a result of any violations that ensue after the District provides written notice of a violation.
 Failure to pay required fees will result in a violation of the Rules and such failure is subject to civil penalties.
 The Board delegates to the General Manager authority to implement this Subsection, and delegates to the General Manager the authority to cure a minor violation through coordination, negotiation, and execution of a compliance agreement with the party in violation of the Rules, in lieu of the Board setting a penalty.
 Provided, however, the General Manager may in his or her discretion, refer any enforcement matter to the Board.